N129BZ/chartmaker/README.md

 ### Full Installation example on a Debian distro (your system may be different)
 * Note that on some versions of Ubuntu, ```python-imaging``` has been replaced by ```python-pil```
 ```
-# install required dependencies using apt as sudo
+# install required dependencies using apt as sudo, this assumes you already have Python installed
 sudo apt install        \
         git             \
         perl            \